Rising Tides: Analytic Modeling of Tidal Effects in Binary Neutron Star Mergers: Introduction

 Neutron stars are extremely dense remnants of massive stars, at the brink of collapsing into a black hole, with masses comparable to that of the sun, contained in only twenty kilometers diameter.
 They are captivating celestial objects, under the action of powerful gravitational and magnetic fields, which cannot be replicated on Earth.
 These exceptional properties present them as excellent astrophysical laboratories for investigating the behavior of matter in extreme conditions of density, pressure and temperature.
 When two neutron stars collide and merge, they emit gravitational waves, accompanied by electromagnetic radiation, matter, and neutrinos; carrying valuable information about their masses, sizes and interior structure.

-The first direct detection of a gravitational wave (GW) signal from a binary neutron star (BNS) collision, named GW170817 \cite{arXiv:1710.05832}, was accompanied by gamma-ray bursts \cite{arXiv:1710.05834} and ignited a new star, called a kilonova, powered by the radioactive decay of the heavy elements synthesized in the merger \cite{arXiv:1710.05843}.
-This twin detection marked the onset of the {\em golden era} in neutron star research, alluding to the gold and precious metals synthesized and expelled during the collision, and has inspired intense theoretical investigations.
+The first direct detection of a gravitational wave (GW) signal from a binary neutron star (BNS) collision, named GW170817 \cite{arXiv:1710.05832}, was accompanied by a gamma-ray burst \cite{arXiv:1710.05834} and ignited a new explosion, called a kilonova, powered by the radioactive decay of the heavy elements synthesized in the merger \cite{arXiv:1710.05843}.
+This twin detection marked the onset of the golden era in neutron star research, alluding to the precious metals such as gold synthesized and expelled during the collision, and has inspired intense theoretical investigations.
 These studies provided us with a wealth of new insights into the yet unknown internal structure of the neutron stars \cite{arXiv:1805.11581, arXiv:1805.11963, arXiv:1807.06437}, the characteristics of their magnetic fields \cite{arXiv:2004.10105}, and the outflow of heavy matter during collision \cite{arXiv:1809.06843}.

 Unfortunately, simultaneous detections of gravitational waves and light are few and far between.
-Out of the almost 100 such events reported to date \cite{arXiv:2105.09151}, the overwhelming majority came from BNS collisions and only one other, named GW190425, was produced by an unusually heavy BNS collision \cite{arXiv:2001.01761, arXiv:2001.04502}.
+Out of the almost 100 such events reported to date \cite{arXiv:2105.09151}, the overwhelming majority came from binary black hole (BBH) collisions and only one other, named GW190425, was produced by an unusually heavy BNS collision \cite{arXiv:2001.01761, arXiv:2001.04502}.
 The two BNS mergers detected so far raised many questions, proving again that nature is more complicated than our models \cite{arXiv:2005.02964, arXiv:2107.08053}.
 It is thus imperative to revise our current understanding of the physics involved in those models, in order to gain insight on BNS mergers.
-This is a timely topic, because in the next decade hundreds of such GW events might be detected \cite{arXiv:1902.09485}, with the advent of the new generation of gravitational wave observatories, including both ground-based detectors such as Cosmic Explorer and the Explorer and the Einstein Telescope, and space-borne instruments such as LISA, DECIGO and TianQin \cite{arXiv:2210.09259}.
+This is a timely topic, because in the next decade hundreds of such GW events might be detected \cite{arXiv:1902.09485}, with the advent of the new generation of gravitational wave observatories, including both ground-based detectors such as Cosmic Explorer \cite{arXiv:1907.04833} and the Einstein Telescope \cite{arXiv:1912.02622}, and space-borne instruments such as LISA cite{arXiv:2001.09793}, DECIGO \cite{arXiv:2006.13545} and TianQin \cite{arXiv:1512.02076}.